gmittal/rainbows-and-octocats/README.md

 # Rainbows and Octocats
-Rainbows and octocats.

 What happens when a GET request is made that simply executes another GET request to itself?
+It really isn't that exciting.

 ### Setup
 Install dependencies from ```package.json```.